 Research has shown that bottle-fed babies are more likely to develop thrush.2 Although yeasts can grow in breastmilk, your breastmilk contains substances that help limit thrush growth.
 Formula, on the other hand, has high levels of added iron, which may encourage the growth of yeasts.

-Avoid expressing and storing milk
+Avoid storing expressed milk

 when you and your baby have a thrush infection.
 Freezing does not kill yeast cells so it’s possible to reinfect your baby with thrush in stored milk.